-2. Federal Award Information
+Federal Award Information

-- A. Proposed program start dates: August 1, 2021 - B. Duration of Activity: See country-specific guidelines above.
-Applicants may submit multi-year proposals with activities and budgets that do not exceed three years from the proposed start date.
-Actual awards will not exceed three years in duration and activities and budgets submitted in year one can be revised/updated each year.
-Continued funding after the initial 12 month period of performance requires the submission of a noncompeting single year proposal and will be contingent upon available funding, strong performance, and continuing need.
-In funding a program for one year, PRM makes no guarantee that it will continue to fund the program in successive years and encourages applicants to seek a wide array of donors to ensure long-term funding possibilities.
+- A. Proposed program start dates: Approximately September 1, 2022, but no later than September 30, 2022. - B. Period of Performance: Only programs period of performance of 12 months will be considered. - C. Duration of Activity: Only program plans for two years will be considered.
+Applicants may submit multi-year proposals with activities and budgets that do not exceed two years from the proposed start date.
+Actual awards will not exceed two years in duration and activities and budgets submitted in year one can be revised/updated each year.
+Continued funding after the initial 12-month period of performance requires the submission of a noncompeting single proposal and will be contingent upon available funding, strong performance, and continuing need.
+In funding a program one year, PRM makes no representations that it will continue to fund the program in successive years and encourages applicants to seek a wide array of donors to ensure long-term funding possibilities.
 Please see Multi-Year Funding section below for additional information.
-Livelihoods activities are encouraged to be multi-year and should be based on market assessments.
+Livelihoods programs are encouraged to be multi-year, and livelihoods proposals must include a market analysis or will be disqualified.

-3. Eligibility Information
+Eligibility Information